State and Tulsa health officials follow federal guidance to resume use of Johnson & Johnson vaccine

 The federal government paused use of the one-dose Johnson & Johnson vaccine on April 13.
 Reed said that demonstrates the sensitivity of the country’s vaccine monitoring system and how seriously the government takes the safety of the COVID-19 vaccines.

-The Tulsa Health Department in a statement said the FDA and CDC have confidence the vaccine is safe and effective at preventing COVID-19.
-Individuals may select from the Johnson & Johnson, Moderna and Pfizer vaccines for THD's clinics as long as they are available.
+The Tulsa Health Department said in a statement that the FDA and CDC have confidence that the vaccine is safe and effective at preventing COVID-19.
+Individuals may select from the Johnson & Johnson, Moderna and Pfizer vaccines at THD’s clinics as long as they are available.